-If any of that sounds interesting to you – you should take a look at our list of the best UX groups and communities.
-We spent hours getting through over a hundred groups to bring you a collection of our favorite Slack, Linkedin, and Facebook User Experience groups.
+If any of that sounds interesting to you – you should take a look at our list of the best UX communities.
+We spent hours getting through over a hundred UX communities to bring you a collection of our favorite Slack, Linkedin, and Facebook User Experience groups.

 We are confident you will find at least one where you belong.